Asphalt in the Netherlands

 Measurement and monitoring of pervious concrete

-More than 80% of the national roads in the Netherlands consist of pervious concrete: porous asphalt with 2 layers.
-The roads must meet the legal requirements for safety, noise, and ride quality.
-That's why they are monitored to determine when maintenance is needed.
-In collaboration with the Department of Public Works and Water Management, we are working on an important technique: measuring surface damage.
+More than 80 percent of the national roads in the Netherlands consist of ZOAB: asphalt with 20% voids allowing water to drain and reducing noise.
+These roads must meet legal requirements for safety, noise, and ride quality.
+The roads are monitored to determine when they no longer meet the requirements and maintenance is needed.
+In collaboration with the Department of Public Works and Water Management, we are working on an important technique: accurately and automatically measuring surface damage.

 Surface damage

-Ravelling is the most common type of damage that occurs in pervious concrete road surfaces.
-In this process, the top stones are squeezed through the road surface.
-If the damage is too severe, the road must be paved.
-A road with severe ravelling problems reduces ride quality, increases noise, and increases the risk of windscreen damage.
+Raveling is the most common form of damage that occurs in ZOAB road surfaces.
+The top stones are driven out of the road surface.
+If the damage is too severe, the road must be replaced.
+A road with severe raveling problems reduces ride quality, increases noise production, and increases the risk of windshield damage.

-Automated systems can make a useful contribution to fast, safe road inspections and the timely detection of ravelling.
-That's why we are conducting research for the Department of Public Works on automated ravelling detection for pervious concrete roads.
+Automated systems can make a useful contribution to quick, safe road inspections and the timely detection of raveling.
+Therefore, we are researching automated raveling detection for ZOAB roads for the Department of Public Works and Water Management.

 Improving Dutch roads